-The program goals are based on the American Association of Colleges of Nursing (AACN) endorsement of The Essentials: Competencies for Professional Nursing Education (aacnnursing.org) to provide the educational framework for the preparation of professional nurses.
+The program goals are based on the American Association of Colleges of Nursing (AACN) endorsement of The Essentials: Competencies for Professional Nursing Education (accnnursing.org) to provide the educational framework for the preparation of professional nurses.
 The Elizabeth T. MacNeil School of Nursing embraces the outcomes expected of graduates from our baccalaureate nursing program.

-Commonly called "The Essentials," the domains and concepts will evolve over time as new evidencebased knowledge develops in the nursing profession.
+Commonly called "The Essentials," the domains and concepts will evolve over time as new evidence-based knowledge develops in the nursing profession.
 The Elizabeth T. MacNeil School of Nursing at Dominican University Borra College of Health Sciences is committed to uphold The Essentials, including but not limited to; updates from AACN, current evidence-based peer-reviewed literature, standards of practice in higher education and standards of nursing excellence.

 Professional nursing embodies knowledge, skills, values, and meaning.
 Faculty will encourage students to become actively engaged in learning and understanding the art and science of nursing.
 Students are expected to actively participate in their own learning.
 Synthesizing the AACNs Essentials achieves fundamental learning outcomes and facilitates creating the nursing experience at Dominican University.
-The ETMSON mission, goals, and expected program outcomes of the undergraduate program reflect integration with the Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing (AACN), 2008).
+The ETMSON mission, goals, and expected program outcomes of the undergraduate program reflect integration with The Essentials: Core Competencies for Professional Nursing Education (American Association of Colleges of Nursing (AACN), 2021).
+AACN Essentials